 Keeping residents safe has always been a top priority for association managers.
 They have implemented new cleaning procedures that align with the latest governmental guidelines to sanitize high traffic areas, and common areas are made as zero-touch as possible.
 Many associations have also adopted online reservation systems to control the number of people that can visit a common area at a time.

 They have also distributed disinfectants and masks in high traffic areas.
 There is more reliance on social distancing and proper hygiene to minimize the chances of infections.

 In some cases, association managers have stopped access to common areas and amenities altogether unless they can meet CDC safety guidelines.

 Association meetings can be conducted virtually using platforms such as Zoom and Google Hangouts.
 Going virtual provides all stakeholders, including landlords, community managers, and renters, with more flexibility since they can attend the meeting from anywhere.

 In fact, community managers have seen the convenience, cost effectiveness, and all-around positive impact of virtual meetings.
-This means that virtual meetings may well become a mainstay of this industry in the near future.
+According to these San Diego property managers this means that virtual meetings may well become a mainstay of this industry in the near future.

 Pro tip: If you regularly conduct virtual meetings, make sure to set the meetings on private and protect them with passwords.